NicolaSansom/CSS-Grid/17 - CSS Grid Alignment + Centering/readme.md

 [CSS grid cheatsheet](https://css-tricks.com/snippets/css/complete-guide-grid/)

-This episode focuses on how the center and align items within a grid.
-All of the properties are very familiar as they are used within flexbox as well.
+This episode focuses on how to center and align items within a grid.
+All of the properties are very familiar as they are used within flexbox.

 **Justify** on the row axis